Student Conduct Hearings, Suspension & Expulsion

 Getting a Fair Student Conduct Hearing

-My firm has experience at every level of educational institution, from public schools and private schools to university's.
+I have experience at every level of educational institution, from public schools and private schools to university's.
 I have successfully represented students accused of misconduct, academic dishonesty and sexual assault and sexual harassment.
 I am experienced at negotiating with school administration, in many cases it is possible get an excellent outcome before a full hearing is conducted.
 However, in many cases it is necessary to proceed to a full hearing.